ruitaiS/alpacaPack/readme.md

+### Feb 21
+Retooling the way the position list updates, vis the watchlist

+also thinking about how the whole interface should be:
+    Several groupings of stocks?
+Each group has a position list, and a strategy / pseudo-alg that it's employing?

 ### Feb 20
 In the future leave a couple of positions open when you start the weekend - otherwise you can't open any new positions, and the position list won't actually render.